CpaterCodes/Paleo-Snapshot/README.md

 - To gain practice using React for frontend development.

-- To become more comfortable handling complex API requests and asynchronous operations.
+- To become more comfortable handling API requests and asynchronous operations.

 - As an expression of a long-standing passion for palaeontology and the natural world.